 Battery level – This shows your battery percentage on your phone.

-Network details, In this section you will network information of the device connected to the network.
+Network details, In this section, you will find network information of the device connected to the network.
 If your organization requires devices to remain within a certain building, your device will identify the network where it’s connected.

 Subscriber carrier – The device’s wireless carrier.